3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/unit_03/react/react-intro-to-jsx.md

 export default Profile;
 ```

-Why do we have to import `React` here?
+**GOTCHA** Why do we have to import `React` here?
 Since we don't reference it in the rest of the file, we should be fine skipping it, right?
 Let's see what happens if we remove `React` as an import.

 ```
 ERROR: 'React' must be in scope when using JSX  react/react-in-jsx-scope